 The average home value in Columbia is just over $475,000, and single-family homes with multiple bedrooms and nice yards are the norm.
 The average apartment is 950 square feet, and you can expect to pay $2,075 per month for rent on average.
 Several of Columbia’s 23 public schools are in the top 10 in the state for their grade levels, including Clarksville Elementary School, Burleigh Manor Middle School, and River Hill High School.

 Want a few more neighborhoods in the Baltimore area to consider?
 Give these a go:

 Just a note for those planning on commuting to D.C.: It may also be worth comparing options in a few D.C.
 Metro Area Neighborhoods, too.

 Planning Your Move

 Regardless of whether you’re embarking on a long-distance move or making a local move, planning and flexibility will be your two best friends.
 Consider PODS your third.
-As your personal moving and storage team, we’re here for it all — before, during, and after your move.
-No two moves are the same, and that’s why we make it our job to design a move that works for you.
-With three container sizes to choose from, flexible scheduling for delivery and pick-up, and customized service, we make it easy to change dates, opt-in for storage, and move at your own pace.
+As your personal moving and storage team, PODS is here for it all — before, during, and after your move.
+No two moves are the same, and that’s why PODS designs a move that works for you.
+With three container sizes to choose from, flexible scheduling for delivery and pickup, and customized service, it’s easy to change dates, opt-in for storage, and move at your own pace.

 Get started by checking out more of the PODS Blog, where we share helpful tips and tricks for your move.
 From a rundown of essential moving and packing supplies or what to ask when vetting a moving company to tips on moving with portable storage containers for the first time, we’ve got you covered — every step of the way.